-Before we went on our fortnight holiday to Thailand, I made a list of useful items we would be taking, one of which was a Trunki BoostApak – an ingenious bit of kit that is not only a portable travel booster car seat, but also a handy backpack.
+Before we went on our fortnight holiday to Thailand, I made a list of useful items we would be taking, one of which was a Trunki BoostApak – an ingenious bit of kit (see here for prices) that is not only a portable travel booster car seat but also a handy backpack.

 Being safety conscious, we were particularly worried that Monkey wouldn’t be buckled in properly on our three-hour transfer from the airport to our hotel in Hua Hin which is why we wanted to bring one along with us.
 And, even though the recommended age is 4+ (Monkey is younger) and supports a weight of between 15kg-36kg, we thought it would better to have something fairly robust than not.

 Prior to our trip, I studied the guide on how to use the Trunki BoostApak – and even tried it out in our own car.
 It was simple to understand with clear instructions, so I knew I would be comfortable setting it up once we were abroad – there are instructions actually printed on the seat itself.

 To use it, you simply pull off the Velcro backing, fold up the seat supports (which have a quick-release button to fold back down), strap your child in and you’re good to go.
 You don’t even have to empty the contents of the bag – this section forms the booster seat and is made from toughened plastic, so it’s sturdy enough to support the weight of your child without squashing its contents.